marxin/texi2rst-generated/sphinx/gccint/rtl-representation/machine-modes.rst

   ``HFmode``, ``SFmode``, ``DFmode``, ``XFmode``, and ``TFmode``, respectively.

-  .. index:: CQImode

-  .. index:: CHImode

-  .. index:: CSImode

-  .. index:: CDImode

-  .. index:: CTImode

-  .. index:: COImode

-  .. index:: CPSImode
+  .. index:: CQImode, CHImode, CSImode, CDImode, CTImode, COImode, CPSImode

 ``CQImode, CHImode, CSImode, CDImode, CTImode, COImode, CPSImode`` These modes stand for a complex number represented as a pair of integer